llm-bible/llm-bible.github.io/_publications/lee2022hard.markdown

 bibkey: lee2022hard
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2210.12427"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'RAG', 'Distillation', 'Attention Mechanism']
+tags: ['Efficiency and Optimization', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Distillation']
 ---
 In knowledge distillation, a student model is trained with supervisions from both knowledge from a teacher and observations drawn from a training data